Dibu Ojerinde: Life and career

 He began his career as a secondary school teacher in 1965 at Laogun Methodist Grammar School.
 He left to Ibada Iseyin District Grammar School, Iseyin in 1970 and later College of Advanced Studies, Kano in 1975.
 He joined the services of Obafemi Awolowo University, Ile-Ife in 1973 and was appointed a Director of Institute of Education in the same university in 1984, a tenure that ended in 1990.

-He is the first Nigerian Professor of Tests and Measurement.

-In 1990, he was appointed as the Director of Monitoring and Evaluation, National Primary Education Commission (NPEC), a tenure that elapsed in 1991.

-In 1991 he was appointed as the Director and Consultant at Centre for Educational Measurement (CEM), Federal Ministry of Education.
+In 1990, Ojerinde was appointed as the Director of Monitoring and Evaluation, National Primary Education Commission (NPEC), a tenure that elapsed in 1991.
+He was then appointed as the Director and Consultant at Centre for Educational Measurement (CEM), Federal Ministry of Education.
 After his tenure in 1992, he was appointed as the Registrar of the National Board for Educational Measurement, NBEM.
 He held this position for 7 years (1992 – 1999).
-Shortly after his tenure as of the National Board for Educational Measurement (NBEM) in 1999, he was appointed as the Registrar of National Examination Council, NECO.
+Shortly afterwards, Ojerinde was appointed as the Registrar of National Examination Council, NECO.
 He held this position for 8 years (1999 – 2007).

-After his tenure in 2007, he was appointed as Registrar of the Joint Admissions and Matriculation Board, JAMB, a position he held for 5 years (2007-2012) and was reappointed on 10 April 2012.
+In 2007, he was appointed as Registrar of the Joint Admissions and Matriculation Board (JAMB), a position he held for 5 years (2007-2012) and was reappointed on 10 April 2012.

+Since March 2021, Dibu Ojerinde and four of his children have been facing corruption charges over an 18-count charge proferred against them by the Independent Corrupt Practices Commission bordering on alleged misappropriation of funds to the tune of 5.2 billion Naira while Ojerinde held office as JAMB Reigstrar.